About the Program

 CMO is funded by California Climate Investments (CCI), a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment—particularly in underserved communities.

-This program is administered by CALSTART and Shared-Use Mobility Center (SUMC) in partnership with GRID Alternatives and the Local Government Commission.
+This program is administered by CALSTART and Shared-Use Mobility Center (SUMC) in partnership the Local Government Commission.
 The program aims to improve underserved communities’ access to clean mobility options that are safe, reliable, convenient, and affordable, by creating a streamlined application process for communities to apply for funding.
 The program also seeks to further mobility equity, improve local air quality, increase zero-emission vehicle adoption, reduce vehicle miles traveled, and advance workforce development in clean transportation.

 CMO builds on previous mobility equity pilot projects funded by CCI, including Our Community Car Share Sacramento, Agricultural Worker Vanpools, Valley Air ZEV Mobility, Lift Line Paratransit Dial-a-Drive Electric Vehicle Transition Program, Car Sharing and Mobility Hubs in Affordable Housing Pilot Project, and Ecosystem of Shared Mobility.